cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 considerations are necessary.

-The signature in the construction as well as in the protocol itself MUST NOT use randomness from entropy sources with dubious randomness guarantees.
+The signature in the construction as well as in the protocol itself MUST NOT use randomness from entropy sources with dubious security guarantees.
 Thus, the signature scheme MUST either use a reliable entropy source (independent from the CSPRNG that is being improved with the proposed construction) or be deterministic: if the signatures are probabilistic and use weak entropy, our construction does not help and the signatures are still vulnerable due to repeat randomness